 In addition to the usual application documents, an officially certified copy of the degree certificate of the university degree entitling the holder to a doctorate must be submitted.
 Moreover, a certificate of study progress or exmatriculation (if you are/were already enrolled at one or more higher education institutions in Germany) must be submitted; application documents.
 Enrolment is not possible without proof of having passed a university degree examination.

 Doctoral candidates who do not hold a German university entrance qualification must also submit proof of sufficient knowledge of the German language.
 However, it is at the discretion of the doctoral candidate's supervisor to exempt the doctoral candidate from the proof of German language skills within the framework of the confirmation of supervision.

-Enrolment as a doctoral candidate at the University of Augsburg is for a maximum of six semesters, regardless of how long the doctorate lasts.
+Enrolment as a doctoral candidate at the University of Augsburg is for a maximum of eight semesters, regardless of how long the doctorate lasts.